-The Good Wife follows the story of Alicia Florrick, wife of the Cook County Illinois State Attorney, Peter Florrick (Chris Noth).
+The Good Wife season 1 follows the story of Alicia Florrick, wife of the Cook County Illinois State Attorney, Peter Florrick (Chris Noth).
 Following her husband’s notorious political corruption and sex scandal, which lands Peter in prison, Alicia must work hard to rebuild a life for her and her two teenage children.
-An old friend, Will Gardner, hires her as a junior associate at his firm, Lockhart and Gardner, where Alicia has 6 months to compete with the younger junior associate, Cary Agos (Matt Czhuchry), for a permanent position.
+An old friend, Will Gardner, hires her as a junior associate at his firm, Lockhart and Gardner, but there’s a catch.
+Alicia has 6 months to compete with the younger junior associate, Cary Agos (Matt Czhuchry), for a permanent position.

 Each episode follows the same sort of framework: a new case with some sort of home drama on the side.
 There are some story arcs which run throughout the entire season but each new episode brings fresh drama with it and you’re never sure what you’re going to get next.
 The legal cases that Alicia works on are hugely varied, which is partly what makes the show so interesting.
 From divorce to life insurance to murder, all these cases test the moral compasses of the characters involved and there’s always a twist half-way through to throw everything you thought you knew out the window.

 The protagonist, Alicia Florrick, played by Julianna Margulies, is the character who really makes the show great.
 For anyone thinks that Mrs Florrick is, as the title would suggest, merely a ‘good wife’, you could not be further from the truth.
 Instead of choosing to play the victim after her husband’s scandal, she throws herself in the deep end, reigniting her legal career.
 This is no mean feat for someone who’s been out of this cut-throat business for over ten years, but she manages to hold her ground.